FarronF/limerick-council-meetings/meetings/2023/05/16-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare-Rathkeale - 11th April 2023.md

 The Council will also seek a funding contribution from the National

-Transport Authority under the Safe Routes to School programme.--- 6
+Transport Authority under the Safe Routes to School programme.
+---
+6

 Once the above funding possibilities have been investigated, the Council